Bread Machine Fruit Bread: Soft, Sweet, and Packed with Flavor

 • Starting with the short side nearest you, use your hands to roll the dough into a cylinder shape.
 Tuck ends under and carefully place the roll into a loaf pan (10 x 5-inches or 9 x 5-inches).
 It should fill the pan about halfway.

-• Cover the shaped loaf loosely with a clean towel and allow it to rise in a warm place until almost double.
+• Second Rise – Cover and let the dough rise in a warm place until nearly doubled..
 This rise may take as long as an hour or more, but don’t watch the clock.
 The dough appearance is your only true guide.

 Notes